allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error MILESTONES_ALREADY_SET()
 ```

-Error when the milestones are already set
+Throws when the milestones are already set.